 Albany Farmers Market (SW Ellsworth St. & SW 4th Ave., 9am - 1pm Saturdays)

 CSA PICKUPS for Albany are the first Saturday of each month or whenever you arrange with us.

 Beginning in December, Albany CSA pickups will be nearby in Albany or at the farm in Scio.
 Contact us for more information.

-Newberg Farmers Market (N Howard St. & E 1st, 2pm - 7pm Wednesdays)
+Newberg Farmers Market (N Howard St. & E 1st, 1pm - 6pm (Wednesdays)